-The recovery of Q119 MaineCare Seed will occur in the January 2019 subsidy payment and the Maine DOE is asking School Administrative Units (SAUs) to review their reports by January 18, 2019 to ensure accurate adjustments to subsidy.
-SAU staff must review student by student claims on both the public and private MaineCare reports for Q119 by January 18, 2019.
+The recovery of Q3’19 MaineCare Seed will occur in the July 2019 subsidy payment, and the Maine Department of Education is asking SAUs to review their reports by July 8, 2019 to ensure accurate adjustments to subsidy.
+SAU staff must review student by student claims on both the public and private MaineCare reports for Q3’19 by July 8, 2019.

 To access the MaineCare Seed reports, please follow the instructions below.

 Log into NEO using the link, https://neo.maine.gov/DOE/neo/Dashboard Anyone who currently has Special Education Director permissions to the Special Education module will automatically have permissions to access MaineCare reports.
 For security purposes, if a new staff member needs permission to access this module, a request from the Superintendent to the Maine DOE helpdesk will be necessary.
 The helpdesk contact information is firstname.lastname@example.org or 207-624-6896.

 Choose the quarterly Seed report and the report type (private/public)